 The Tibetan Regions in Sichuan Province

 Garze prefecture, part of the traditional Tibetan region of Kham located in western Sichuan, is currently all open to foreign travelers, including Sertar.
 However, even though this area is open, sometimes (though not often) the bus stations in Chengdu and Shangri La (Yunnan province) refuse to sell foreigners bus tickets going to counties within this prefecture.
 This is usually because the bus station attendant is not sure whether the region is open or not and since they don’t know, refuse to sell tickets to foreigners to be on the safe side.
 There is a small bus station in the Tibetan District of Chengdu, known as Wu Hou Ci.
 In front of the Kangding Hotel, there is a small bus station that has 2 daily buses leaving each morning to Kangding.
 This bus station will almost always sell tickets to foreigners even when the other bus stations will not.
+For 2015, all counties in Garze Prefecture have been open.

 The remote Tibetan Autonomous County of Muli, located in southwest Sichuan province, also is open at this time to foreign travelers.